hsmotlagh/co2-fuel-predictor/README.md

 ```

 ### 6. Open in Browser
 Once launched, a browser tab will open.
-Enter the password to access the interface.
+Enter your username and password to access the interface.

 ---